mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **GET methods:**
 > ## '/api/payment-types'
 > * Takes in no parameters.
-> * It outputs status code 200 and a message from the /api/payment-types route root.

-> ## '/api/payment-types/all'
-> * Takes in no parameters.
 > * Returns all payment types and their details in an array of objects.
 ```
-// sample response from the '/api/payment-types/all' GET route
+// sample response from this route
 [
     {
         "payment_type_id": 1,